-E-books can only be obtained and downloaded from https://thesmartmethod.com (the publisher).
-Our e-books are published in full color as regular PDF files.
-This means that you can read them on just about any device without the bother of finding and installing reader software.
+The Basic Skills e-book is published in full color as a regular PDF file.
+This means that you can read it on just about any device without the bother of finding and installing reader software.

 For classroom use we recommend that you print this book